 When I travel in Northern Europe, it is often to Denmark.
 But this year, I would like to take a trip to the magnificent capital of Finland, to find out if Helsinki is more than just heavy metal and sauna.
 People I have talked to brag about how great the capitol is with its free museums, special shopping experiences and bustling nightlife.
-I would like to see the hip and up and coming area of Kallio's hip that was named one of the world's coolest new neighborhoods in the same competition to as Grünerløkka.
+I would like to see the hip and up and coming area of Kallio which was recently named one of the world's coolest new neighborhoods in the world.

 The world's largest ice-covered island ironically named Greenland.
 The island has an extremely low population density, which is perhaps not so surprising, considering temperatures never rise above 20 degrees.
 As described in the countries official website the local depends on hunting, fishing, Internet and each other.
 Apart from the beautiful scenery and exciting wildlife, including musk oxen and polar bears, the island offers a whole range of extreme sport- and adventure activities for visitors and locals.
 In recent years Greenland has invested heavily in adventure based tourism and offers mountaineering, heli-skiing, diving, sailing, ski touring, kayaking and whale watching, to name a few.
 If you like extreme sports (as I do), wild and beautiful scenery and want to get away from city life this might be the place you should visit in 2015.

 After dreaming of going to this country for a long time this February I finally got to go.
 I wanted to experience this eco paradise with jungle, sloths, beautiful beaches and pleasant climate.
 Costa Rica is one of the most popular tourist destinations in the world and I can understand why.
 One of the country's main incomes is precisely tourism and the markets itself as a leader in ecotourism.
-They are helping to promote a sustainable way to develop tourism on, which is reflected in the activities they offer.
-Despite the size of this small country, they contain 5% of the world's biodiversity and a quarter of the country's protected areas and national parks.
-I got the pleasure of spending a whole month in this wonderful country, and used our days to surf, do yoga on the beach, the better Spanish my skills, get to know great people from around the world and last but not least, enjoy life.
+They are helping to promote a sustainable way to develop tourism, which is reflected in the activities they offer.
+Despite the size of this small country, it contains 5% of the world's biodiversity and a quarter of the country is protected areas and national parks.
+I got the pleasure of spending a whole month in this wonderful country, and used my days thereto surf, do yoga on the beach, improve my Spanish skills, get to know great people from around the world and last but not least, enjoy life.